Honors Guidelines and Expectations

 Summer before senior year

 Over the summer, after project approval, the student should research and explore the topic broadly through readings, viewings, and/or production/photography work.
-The professor of record for the honors thesis class may ask you to prepare homework that will be due at the beginning of the Fall semester.
+The professor of record for the Fall FILM 490 course may ask you to prepare homework that will be due at the beginning of the Fall semester.

 Fall of senior year